Sherry-tt/9dots-game/README.md

 2. What was your biggest challenge in implementing this task?

-   I was not very familier with the `canvas` element before this task, so I spent some time on stydying how it works to draw graphics on a web page.
+   I was not very familier with the `canvas` element before this task, so I spent some time on studying how it works to draw graphics on a web page.

 3. What was a key design decision you made for this implementation?